 Day 1: Trek from Kilembe to Kalalama camp

-On the first day of your Kilembe trail route hike, you will start the trek from the rangers post, head straight to Rwenzori National park’s gate for clearance before entering.
+On the first day of your Kilembe trail route hike, you will start the trek from the rangers post, and head straight to Rwenzori National park’s gate for clearance before entering.

-This marks the beginning of the Kilembe Rwenzori trekking to Magheritah peak.
+This marks the beginning of the Kilembe Rwenzori trekking to Margherita peak.
 Proceed with your day trek to the montane forest where you will encounter various species of monkeys such as Colobus monkeys, blue monkeys, and other species of birds like the Rwenzori Turaco.

 Reach Sine camp where you will enjoy your lunch break alongside other refreshments.
-Continue with your trek to Kalalama at 3,147 m, from which you will have your dinner, next day briefing and an overnight stay.
+Continue with your trek to Kalalama at 3,147 m, from which you will have your dinner, next-day briefing, and an overnight stay.